laravel/spark-docs/installation.md

 This command will create a new Laravel project in a directory matching the given `project-name`.
 Spark will then be installed into the project and configured automatically.

 > **Note:** Once the new Spark project has been created, you will need to migrate your new project's database using the `php artisan migrate` Artisan command.
-If you are not using Homestead you will need to edit your `.env` file before doing so.
+If you are not using Homestead, you will also need to update your `.env` file with your database credentials.

 Once Spark is installed, you are ready to [configure your application](/docs/3.0/billing).